flowx-ai/docs-flowx/docs/platform-setup-guides/platform-setup-guides.md

 * `SPRING_KAFKA_BOOTSTRAP_SERVERS` - environment variable used to configure the list of brokers to which the kafka client will connect, this is a comma-separated list of host and port pairs that are the addresses of the Apache Kafka brokers in a Kafka cluster

-* `SPRING_KAFKA_CONSUMER_GROUP_ID `- environment variable is used to set the consumer group ID for the Kafka consumer, it is used to identify which consumer group the consumer belongs to and allows the Kafka broker to manage which messages are consumed by each consumer in the group
+* `SPRING_KAFKA_CONSUMER_GROUP_ID` - environment variable is used to set the consumer group ID for the Kafka consumer, it is used to identify which consumer group the consumer belongs to and allows the Kafka broker to manage which messages are consumed by each consumer in the group

 * `KAFKA_CONSUMER_THREADS` - environment variable used to control the number of threads that a Kafka consumer instance can use to consume messages from a cluster, it defines the number of threads that the consumer instance should use to poll for messages from the Kafka cluster

 * `KAFKA_AUTH_EXCEPTION_RETRY_INTERVAL` - environment variable used to set the interval at which Kafka clients should retry authentication exceptions (the interval between retries after AuthorizationException is thrown by KafkaConsumer)

+* `KAFKA_MESSAGE_MAX_BYTES` - this is the largest size of the message that can be received by the broker from a producer.

 Each action available in the service corresponds to a Kafka event.
 A separate Kafka topic must be configured for each use case.

 :::caution
 FLOWX.AI Engine is listening for messages on topics with names of a certain pattern, make sure to use correct outgoing topic names when configuring the services.